 If a defendant is determined to have knowingly committed check fraud, his or her victims may claim up to two times the amount of the original check in restitution.
 Furthermore, the defendant will also have to pay court and attorney fees, the amount determined on a sliding scale based on the amount of the bad check (13-1809).
 Each county in Arizona must maintain a bad check fund in its treasury, wherein the county attorney’s fee and other moneys resulting from the case are placed.

 If you knowingly write a bad check, you are guilty of check fraud.
 However, the severity of the punishments vary from case to case, and a good criminal defense attorney can help you get the best outcome possible.
-For more information, or to get in touch with a Phoenix check fraud attorney to prepare for your check fraud trial, contact the Law Offices of Scott David Stewart today.
+For more information, or to get in touch with a Phoenix check fraud attorney to prepare for your check fraud trial, contact the Stewart Law Group today.